Health and Safety Responsibilities for Private Landlords

 Energy Performance Certificates

-A copy of the Energy Performance Certificate (EPC pdf) must include the EPC rating in any advertisement including newspaper, property schedules and internet advertising.
+A copy of the Energy Performance Certificate (EPC PDF) must include the EPC rating in any advertisement including newspaper, property schedules and internet advertising.
 A copy of the EPC must also be given to an incoming tenant of a property.

-Legionnaires Disease -The control of legionella bacteria in water systems.
+Legionnaires Disease - The control of legionella bacteria in water systems.

-Legionnaires Disease can be life threatening and is caused by bacteria linked with man made water systems such as tanks, pipes and showers with conditions of temperature and irregular use.
+Legionnaires Disease can be life-threatening and is caused by bacteria linked with man-made water systems such as tanks, pipes and showers with conditions of temperature and irregular use.
 Landlords have a duty to carry out a risk assessment of their water systems to identify any risk and course of action to manage the risk.
-Legal standards for Landlords-legionella (pdf)
+Legal standards for Landlords-legionella (PDF)

-Smoke Alarms in Private Lets
+Fire and Smoke Alarms in Private Lets: Changes to the law